anikket786/Shortest_Path_on_Openstreet_map_data-/README.md

 # Shortest path Planning Project

-This project finds the shortest path between two given nodes on OpenStreet map data using A-star search algorithm.
+This software helps to find the shortest path between two given nodes on OpenStreet map data using A-star search algorithm.
 Open street map is a map of the world create b the open-source community.
 All the data is stored in XML file format.
 For more infor refer [here](https://www.openstreetmap.org/#map=4/21.88/82.88)

 ## Cloning